Not sure where to start? Then check out Jess' safety rules for pregnancy workouts

 For pregnant women with no contraindications, the Chief Medical Officer advises at least 150 minutes of ‘moderate intensity’ exercise every week.
 When it comes to what exercise you do and how you go about it, there are some golden rules to follow, which we’ll round up for you here…

 You’re carrying precious cargo when pregnant, so certain types of exercise are definitely best avoided.
 For example, steer clear of any activity where there’s a higher risk of falling or knocking your bump, like skiing, climbing, horse-riding or contact sports.
 Other no-nos are scuba-diving, and exercising at high altitude (over 2,500m).
-You could try Jennis Pregnancy workouts – each pregnancy exercise is physio-approved, explained by Jess herself, and designed to support the needs of pregnant women and the way that your muscles are growing and changing.
+You could try Jessica Ennis-Hill's pregnancy fitness workouts on her Jennis Pregnancy app – each pregnancy exercise is physio-approved, explained by Jess herself, and designed to support the needs of pregnant women and the way that your muscles are growing and changing.

 2. Listen to your body